How to Use Shift Bidding at Your Facility: FAQ

 What Is Shift Bidding?
 Meaning and Overview

-This is a scheduling method commonly used by healthcare facilities, involving a process where staff express interest in which open shifts they’d like to work throughout an allotted time period.
-Unit leaders and schedulers can set specific criteria for available shifts, review the “bids” placed for each one, and then assign shifts based on who is most qualified to fill them.
+This is a scheduling process where staff members express interest in which open shifts they’d like to work throughout an allotted time period.
+Unit leaders and schedulers can set specific criteria for available shifts, review the “bids” placed for each one, and then assign shifts based on the best fit in terms of qualifications or the pay rates involved.

-To give you an idea of how this works in practice, consider the following shift bidding example.
+To give you an idea of how this works in practice, consider the following example.
 Let’s say that a facility commonly uses float pool nurses to fill gaps in scheduling.
 Using an app, they allow all staff in the float pool to browse and bid on shifts that are available for the next two months.
-Once the facility receives all of the bids, they can then review and assign shifts based on each nurse’s individual skills, availability, and preferences.
+Shifts are then assigned based on each nurse’s individual skills, availability, pay rate, and preferences.

 Frequently Asked Questions

-Beyond asking, What is a shift bid? you may also be wondering why this scheduling method is used and whether it poses any specific benefits and challenges.
+You may be wondering why this scheduling method is used and whether it poses any specific benefits and challenges.
 Below, we’ll answer some of the most frequently asked questions about the bidding process.

 How do shift bids work?